seasonjs/rwkv/README.md

 To ship a working program that includes this AI, you will need to include the following files:

-* librwkv.dylib / librwkv.so / rwkv.dll
+* librwkv.dylib / librwkv.so / rwkv.dll (build in)
 * the model file
 * the tokenizer file (build in)